 SUBJECT & NO. COURSE UNITS

 CAOT 62 Personal Computer Keyboarding2

 OR

 CAOT 1 Computer Keyboading I3

-CAOT 82 Microcomputer Software Survey in the Office 3
+CAOT 82 Microcomputer Software Survey in the Office

-CAOT 97 Introduction to the Internet for CAOT
+CAOT 97 Introduction to the Internet for Business

-CAOT 107 Microcomputer Office Applications: Web Design for the Office

 CAOT 109 Web Multimedia For the Office

-CAOT 153 Social Media
+CAOT 153 Social Media3

 Total

+This course has an advisory course.